3k-dome/bwl-wordle-web-scraper/README.md

 # install

 Python 3.10+ is required.
-To install simply run the following commands in the project root open.
+To install simply run the following commands in the project root.

 ```
 python -m venv venv